vectara/vectara-docs/www/docs/api-reference/admin-apis/admin.md

 you're ready to integrate the platform more deeply into your application, the Corpus Admin APIs allow you to programmatically manipulate corpora and perform many other operations within the system.
-These APIs enable new workflows for organizations, like tracking usage of accounts and corpora.
+These APIs enable new workflows for organizations, like managing corpora and tracking usage of accounts and corpora.
 Check out this [blog post about managing multi-tenancy](https://vectara.com/managing-multi-tenancy-with-vectaras-new-management-apis/) for more details.

 :::tip